ftntcorecse/ftnt-ansible-docs/docs/fmgr_modules/fmgr_fwobj_vip.rst

 realservers_status
 ++++++++++++++++++

-- Description: Set the status of the real server to active so that it can accept traffic, or on standby or disabled so no tra
+- Description: Set the status of the real server to active so that it can accept traffic.

-  ffic is sent.
+  Or on standby or disabled so no traffic is sent.

   choice | active | Server status active.